Toddlers and 10 minutes: what can you do?

 - Hide ‘n’ seek: Obviously, don’t find them too quickly!
 Even if there are only a few good hiding places, they’ll try them again and again.
 Finding is hug time, naturally.

-- Chalk boards: Get a mini one, a few pieces of chalk and a dust.
+- Chalk boards: Get a mini one, a few pieces of chalk and a duster.
 You can play with them for hours.

 - Scribble and draw: They're learning how to manage a pen.
-So, let themr try different types of felt pens, pencils and crayons.
+So, let them try different types of felt pens, pencils and crayons.